Technology

 The Reality Engine.

-A six-layer protocol architecture that takes a physical environmental signal from a sensor in the dirt to a registry-grade carbon credit on chain.
-Built for global scale, institutional integrity, and dual-chain coordination across Cardano and Base.
+A six-layer protocol architecture that takes a physical environmental signal from a sensor in the field to a registry-grade carbon credit on chain.
+Built for global scale, institutional integrity, and a two-chain architecture across Cardano and Base.

 Architecture